soltia48/myna-card/README.md

 `Sharing::Shared` is the PC/SC default and the right one for reading: several programs can ask a card what it is at once without disturbing each other.

 Signing is different.
-A successful VERIFY stays in effect until the card leaves the field, so between presenting a PIN and powering the card down, any other process on the machine can sign with the key you unlocked — without knowing the PIN. `Sharing::Exclusive` closes that window:
+A successful VERIFY remains in effect while its application stays selected;
+dropping the connection or performing a warm reset does not clear it.
+Until the application is left or the card is powered down, another process can sign with the key you unlocked — without knowing the PIN. `Sharing::Exclusive` closes that window:

 ```rust
 use myna_card::transport::pcsc::{self, Sharing};